 Welcome to the Internet Presence of the

-Our next Sunday at Aunt Chilada's will be from 6 to 8 PM on July 17 with Jim Fryer, Noel Kaletsky, Russ Whitman, Charlie Freeman, Tom Palinko, Fred Vigorito, Art Hovey, and Joel Schiavone.
-The GJB has performed monthly at Aunt Chilada's (usually on the third Sunday of the month) since July of 2009 with the exception of the Covid year.
-We resumed in July of 2021, and a huge crowd was there to greet us!
+On Sunday, December 10 we'll be at Aunt Chilada's from 6 to 8 PM with Fred Vigorito, Russ Whitman, Charlie Freeman, Tom Palinko, and Art Hovey, along with special guests.
+The GJB has performed monthly at Aunt Chilada's (usually on the second or third Sunday of the month) since July of 2009 with the exception of the Covid year.
 Known since 1993 as the best Mexican restaurant in the greater New Haven area, Aunt Chilada's is located at 3931 Whitney Avenue, just a couple of miles north of Sleeping Giant in Hamden, beside the golf course.
 Seating is somewhat limited; please call 203-230-4640 to reserve a table or a seat at the bar.
 There is no cover charge, and no minimum.
-We'll be there again on August 21.
-Click HERE for Jean Hadley's review of a recent session.
+In January we'll be back to third Sundays, starting on January 21, with guests to be announced.
+Click HERE for Jean Hadley's review of a not-quite-recent session.

 An Early History of the Galvanized Jazz Band appeared in the July 2021 issue of the Syncopated Times.
 The second installment, The Millpond Years is in the August issue.
 The third part, After The Millpond Years, is in the October 2021 issue.
 Non-subscribers can see each of them by clicking on the blue lettering.